Feb 4, 2015

 N Guilty Men: A History of the Presumption of Innocence

-Dale recounts the history of the legal presumption of innocence, drawing connections to the “just world” fallacy and the legal status of women and minorities.
+Dale tells the history of the legal presumption of innocence, and connects the “just world” fallacy and the legal status of women and minorities.

 What if I told you that the bulk of crime in Britain was committed by 100,000 known individuals with a list of previous convictions that makes them easy to trace?
 And what if I added that we could arrest the lot of them, lock them up without charge, and reduce the country’s crime rate almost to zero overnight?